Oregon Lightning: Relaunch as the Oregon Lightning

 On October 22, 2024, Arena Football One announced the launch of the new Oregon Lightning.
 Chuck Jones, the former head coach of the now-defunct Blackbears and the Oregon High Desert Storm, part-owns the new team along with Sara Gumm and Jay Jenkins, two local business owners.
 A header on the Lightning's website identifies the team as "formerly known as the Oregon High Desert Storm".
 The change of brand was necessitated because of the existence of another AF1 team with the Storm name, the Southwest Kansas Storm, while the legal revival of the Oregon High Desert Storm allows the team to remain legally distinct from the Blackbears and the previous AFL's legal entanglements.
 In a recent interview with Shady Sports Network, Jones stated that the Lightning name was chosen in homage to the Portland Thunder, a team name used for Oregon-based franchises in both the previous Arena Football League and the World Football League.

 Former Blackbears president Patrick Johnson, who had spearheaded the efforts to keep the Blackbears alive, served as a senior advisor to the Lightning until February 2025.
 Jones retained the Blackbears' coaching staff to serve as assistants for the Lightning.
 On November 18, 2024, the Lightning joined the league's West Division along with the Billings Outlaws and Washington Wolfpack (Potential opponents the Arizona Bandits went dormant for the season).
 The team is headquartered at a facility outside Eagle Crest Resort, dubbed "Lightning Ranch," where all the players reside.

 The Lightning debuted March 15, 2025, in a 78–36 loss to the Billings Outlaws.
 Jones acknowledged the Lightning had a personnel disadvantage compared to some of AF1's powerhouse franchises, who had the resources to hire former National Football League talent, but pressed forward with the team as a long-term building project.

+For the 2026 season, the Lightning acquired former Albany Firebirds backup quarterback Robert McCoy to serve as the team's new starting quarterback.
+On May 15th, the Lightning announced that former Portland State University quarterback John Charles has assumed head coaching duties from Chuck Jones, who remains co-owner/GM.
+The Lightning forfeited the remainder of their 2026 season on June 11, 2026; a statement from the team said that the team had suffered too many injuries to safely continue play.
+On June 16, Chuck Jones announced the team's official withdrawal from AF1 and that they were pursuing new opportunities with a new league.